 Educate about genetic disorders.

 Genetic counseling seeks to give you information you need to make informed decisions about your health.
 The genetic counselor will help you understand complex genetic information and the options available for genetic testing.
 From the explanation of test results to providing an initial emotional and psychosocial assessment, the genetic counselor will be there with you to navigate the complexity of genetic disorders.

 Talk to your primary care provider to determine if meeting with a genetic counselor is right for you.
 If so, your primary care provider will arrange a referral.

 Our genetic counselor conducts genetic testing for hereditary cancer syndromes.
 A cancer syndrome is a genetic disorder in which inherited genetic mutations in one or more genes predisposes an affected individual to developing cancer or developing the early onset of cancer.
 Different hereditary cancer syndromes can be associated with different cancers.
 There are known syndromes associated with female and male breast cancer, ovarian cancer, uterine cancer, pancreatic cancer, prostate cancer, melanoma, colorectal cancer, colorectal polyps, gastric cancer, renal cancer, thyroid cancer, sarcoma, cancer of the brain and nervous system, and others.

-Before meeting with our genetic counselor, you will need to gather as much information as possible about your family's medical history, such as:
+What to expect during your appointment Before meeting with the genetic counselor, you will need to gather as much information as possible about your family's medical history, such as:

-Our genetic counselor will support and guide you on the decision to perform genetic testing and the options best for you.
-If you choose to proceed with genetic testing, our genetic counselor will discuss and explain the test results to you, and provide guidance on the effects to you and your family.
+The genetic counselor will support and guide you on the decision to perform genetic testing and the options best for you.
+If you choose to proceed with genetic testing, the genetic counselor will discuss and explain the test results to you, and provide guidance on the effects to you and your family.